Redchards/FlappyFly/README.md

 FlappyFly
 =========

-Simple and dumbe flappy birds like java game.
+Simple and dumb flappy birds like java game.
 It was just quick test with short development time to see what libgdx can do